Carl Jung: University studies and early career

-In 1900, Jung moved to Zurich and began working at the Burghölzli psychiatric hospital under Eugen Bleuler.
-Bleuler was already in communication with the Austrian neurologist Sigmund Freud.
-Jung's dissertation, published in 1903, was titled On the Psychology and Pathology of So-Called Occult Phenomena.
-It was based on the analysis of the supposed mediumship of Jung's cousin Hélène Preiswerk, under the influence of Freud's contemporary Théodore Flournoy.
-Jung studied with Pierre Janet in Paris in 1902 and later equated his view of the complex with Janet's idée fixe subconsciente.
-In 1905, Jung was appointed as a permanent 'senior' doctor at the hospital and became a lecturer Privatdozent in the medical faculty of Zurich University.
-In 1904, he published with Franz Riklin their Diagnostic Association Studies, of which Freud obtained a copy.
-In 1909, Jung left the psychiatric hospital and began a private practice in his home in Küsnacht.
+In 1902, on leave from Burghölzli, Jung studied with Pierre Janet in Paris, and later equated his view of the complex with Janet's idée fixe subconsciente.
+In 1905, Jung was appointed as a permanent 'senior' doctor at Burghölzli and became a lecturer Privatdozent in the medical faculty of Zurich University.
+In 1904, with Franz Riklin, he published Diagnostic Association Studies, of which Freud obtained a copy.
+In 1909, Jung left Burghölzli and began a private practice in his home in Küsnacht.